Our People

 Executive Officer

-We are delighted to welcome Alison as our new Executive Officer.
 Alison brings more than 30 years of experience across the not-for-profit, health, and education sectors, with deep expertise in philanthropy, governance, strategic leadership, and community engagement.

 Based on a small farm in Chocolyn with her partner, Alison is deeply connected to the communities she serves.
 Her leadership experience includes roles with the Courthouse Camperdown Information Centre, serving as Foundation Executive Officer at Emmanuel College Warrnambool, and most recently managing the newly established Scholarship Fund at Mercy Regional College.